alina-yur/native-spring-boot/README.md

 In our `optimized` profile it's enabled via `<buildArg>--gc=G1</buildArg>`.

+## `-march=native`

+If you asre planning to run your executable on the same/similar machine you're building it on (rather than distributing it to your users etc), use this flag to instruct Native Image to leverage the specific hardware feature of your machine for additional performance.
+The opposite of this is the `march=compatibility` mode, which is best for distribution for unknown types of platforms.

 ## Optimization levels in Native Image

 There are several levels of optimizations in Native Image, that can be set at build time: